MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 ### Problem.evaluate

 Once a problem has been defined, the user can evaluate the problem on any configuration they supply.
-The configuration should be supplied as a dictionary of variable ids to values.
+The configuration should be supplied as a dictionary of variable IDs to values.

 ```py
 problem = Problem("My Problem", [Term(c=1, indices=[0,1])])